 5. Obligations of the customer

 5.1.
-If the customer acts negligently or irresponsibly and causes damage or loss to the company's property and equipment, the customer shall indemnify the company in full at the current market value of any loss or damage.
+If the customer acts negligently or irresponsibly and causes damage or loss of property and equipment to the company, the customer must compensate the company in full at the current original price of any loss or damage.

 6.2.
 If adverse weather conditions prevail that make it dangerous or inadvisable for customers or the boat to enter port, the captain and / or the cruise director reserve the right to delay or postpone the onward journey until conditions are more favorable.
 This can include an adjustment of the travel route, which can lead to a cancellation of the entry in a certain port and / or a new order of the dive sites.

 7.1.
 The company reserves the right to postpone a trip if a trip or course itself is canceled, except for the reasons stated above.
 The company assumes no financial responsibility for changes or cancellations of itineraries resulting from circumstances beyond the company's control, such as: B. the above.

 7.2.
 If a cancellation has been made, the company reserves the right to offer those concerned a different date or time for the dives and / or courses.